 (8) Preparation for Room Service:

-For smooth room service operation a room service manager or F & B director should have pre plan about staffs, equipment and inventory.
+For smooth room service operation, a room service manager or F & B director should have pre plan about staffs, equipment and inventory.
 For a small hotel property, 10 to 15 specialized room service staff may be enough but a big hotel which runs a big room service department will need more staffs.
-In order to be able to provide perfect room service, it is mandatory that each staff of that department have a good knowledge about menu.
+In order to be able to provide perfect room service, it is mandatory that each staff of that department has a good knowledge about menu.
 Unable to answer guest questions about any item will ultimately hamper hotel’s image.
-Here are some points a room service staff should consider for better service:
+Here are some points that a room service staff should consider for better service:

-- Well informed about menu items, day special etc
+- Well informed about menu items, day special etc.

 - Know about your guest whether there is any VIP or group booking

 - Any menu items that are not available at particular day